ESMValGroup/EGU22-short-course/README.md

 ## Locally

-1. Download [mambaforge].
+1. Download [mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
 If you are on a Linux machine, you will most likely need to download [Mambaforge-Linux-x86_64](https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Linux-x86_64.sh).
 ESMValTool also works on a Mac, but Windows is not supported because not all our dependencies are available for Windows.
 2. Install mambaforge by running `bash Mambaforge-$(uname)-$(uname -m).sh`, answer `yes` when asked if you wish the installer to initialize Mambaforge by running conda init.
 Finalize the installation by restarting your shell or running `source ~/.basrhc`.
 3. Run `mamba create --name esmvaltool jupyterlab esmvaltool=2.5`
 4. Run `mamba activate esmvaltool`